robeastwood-agency/markdown-demo/VIEWING-R4.md

 2. Click on the green `Clone or download` button
 3. Click in the popup box containing the URL of the repository and copy it (which is https://github.com/AuDigitalHealth/ci-fhir-r4.git)
 4. Use your preferred git software (such as [SourceTree](https://www.sourcetreeapp.com/), [GitKraken](https://www.gitkraken.com/git-client) or the git command line tool) to clone this repository to a location on your computer
-5. Navigate to where the repository was downloaded
+5. Navigate to where the repository was cloned
 6. Open the folder `output` and notice the included subfolders, one for each implementation guide
 7. Open the folder you are interested in to view, eg `EventSummary`
 8. Scroll down to the file `index.html` and double-click on it to open it with your (default) browser.